Student and Parents

 UMSL Bound Scholarship

-To enroll in Advanced Credit courses, the signature of a high school counselor or principal is required to verify the eligibility requirements found below (all GPA’s based on 4.0 scale)
+To enroll in Advanced Credit courses, students must register for courses, their parent/guardian must approve the student's registration via email, and a counselor is required to verify the eligibility requirements found below (all GPA’s based on 4.0 scale)

 Juniors and Seniors